 Your supplier has 8 weeks to resolve your dispute.
 This is to give them enough time to assess the situation and the evidence to find an appropriate resolution.

 If your supplier can’t do anything else to resolve with your dispute, you may receive a letter or email from them stating this.
 This is called a ‘deadlock letter’.
-The letter will tell you that you can now contact the Energy Ombudsman and will include our contact details.
+The letter will tell you that you can now contact Energy Ombudsman and will include our contact details.
 You must escalate your dispute within 12 months of receiving the letter.

 Any evidence of the contact you’ve had with the supplier, such as copies of emails or letters, details of phone calls you’ve had with dates, times and names of people you’ve spoken to.